 - Heat oven to 350°F.

-- Beat sugars, butter, vanilla and eggs in large bowl with electric mixer on medium speed until light and fluffy.
+- Cream sugars, butter, vanilla and eggs in large bowl with electric mixer on medium speed until light and fluffy. (about 3-5 mins)

 - Stir in flour, baking soda and salt until just incorporated. (dough will be stiff).